agro23/Contacts/README.md

 * Clean up and/or Refactor code.

-* Add CSS and Javascript via Bootstrap to all .cshtml files (LOOK IN TO PARTIALS!) <--
+* Add CSS and Javascript via Bootstrap to all .cshtml files

 * Add a Company name and if there is one, add first and last (if not blank) to parentheses after the name.

-* Add a form to ask for a Search query

-* Add a route to the Find() method and enable the search

-* IF TIME PERMITS:
+* **IF TIME PERMITS:**

+* ADD A FORM TO ASK FOR A SEARCH QUERY
+  - ADD A ROUTE TO THE Find() METHOD TO ENABLE THE SEARCH
+  - GO TO THE DETAILS PAGE WITH RESULTS
-  - ADD A DELETE() METHOD FOR INDIVIDUAL CONTACTS
+* ADD A DELETE() METHOD FOR INDIVIDUAL CONTACTS
-  - SEPARATE THE ADDRESS FROM THE CONTACT NAME
+* SEPARATE THE ADDRESS FROM THE CONTACT NAME

 ## Setup/Installation Requirements